Making Dehydrated Food Gifts:

 Crinkly Cellophane Bags

-Remember, everything you choose is a reflection of your great taste and the love you've put into the gift.
-Just like your favorite recipe, it's all the ingredients combined that make the end result magnificent.
-Happy gifting!
+Remember, everything we choose is a reflection of our great taste and the love we put into the gift.

-And if you do not want to go "the basket route," use these lovely clear plastic bags that measure almost 5.9" x 6.3" - use an assortment of smaller (half-pint size) Mason jars inside these bags!
+And if you don't want to go "the basket route," I use these lovely clear plastic bags that measure 5.9" x 6.3" - I use an assortment of smaller (half-pint size) Mason jars inside these bags!

-Embrace the Journey - It's Worth Your Effort
+Embrace the Gift-Making Journey ~ It's Worth It

 Before I sign off, please check out these beautiful potato-beaded necklaces by Janetta here.